 - From the park, continue on the Pottinger Peak Country Trail.

 - Within 20 metres, you’ll see a sign pointing you towards Big Wave Bay Beach.
 Don’t take it, unless you’re in a hurry to get there.
 If you want beautiful views of the south side, keep walking straight.

 - Carry on this path for another 10-15 minutes until you see the sign for Big Wave Bay Beach on your right.
-Now turn and follow this path till the beach.
+Now turn and follow this path to the beach.

 A quick video of the hike

 I made a short video along the hike, capturing the highlights.
 Big Wave Bay is one of the nicer beaches on Hong Kong island in my opinion.